jagsgill/IntroToCybersecurity/3-networking/notes.md

     ** Receive an ARP message from the node with IP X.X.X.X, "I am X.X.X.X.
 My MAC address is a:b:c:d:e:f"

-    - Both nodes cache an IP:MAC entry for each other
+    - Layer 2 nodes in the subnet cache this IP:MAC entry

     - Send original message to MAC with key of IP
 }